-Totally self-supported, paddle 1000 miles from Canada into the Alaskan backcountry; finishing in the Arctic circle.
+Totally self-supported, paddle 1000 miles from Canada into the Arctic Circle; finishing in the Alaskan backcountry.

 The Yukon 1000 follows the footsteps of early adventurers, immersing you in the raw, untouched wilderness that few humans will ever experience.
 No phones.
 No sat navs.
 This is a true digital detox.
 With up to 10 days to complete the race, you will cross the finish line to join the elite few who have conquered the world’s longest canoe race.

 Held in the same spirit as the early 20th century gold rush expeditions, this is more than a gruelling race, it’s a life-changing experience.